Patagonia: 50 years of unique history

 To celebrate its half-century of existence, Patagonia (which also holds the demanding B Corp certification) has unveiled a brand platform called What's Nexton which you can find the different causes she defends for the planet like her fight for preserve the Austrian glaciers of Ötztal and Pitztal and the Clean climbing that Patagonia puts forward to promote a more respectful climbing of nature.

-On its "What's Next" platform, the brand also reminds us of the actions it takes to make its products more environmentally friendly.
-These include the reuse of used fishing netsThis is the first time that Patagonia has used the "green" principle in its products.
-"We've been experimenting with this idea of responsible business for almost 50 years and we're far from finished," adds Chouinard.
-"If our goal is a planet where life thrives - not running a business - each of us will have to take responsibility.
-We have taken ours.
+On its "What's Next" platform, the brand also reminds us of the concrete actions it is taking in the manufacture of its products to make them more respectful of the environment.
+These include the reuse of used fishing netswhich can now be found in many Patagonia products.
+"We've been experimenting with the idea of responsible enterprise for almost 50 years, and we're far from finished," adds Yvon Chouinard.
+"If our goal is a prosperous planet or life - and no longer running a business - each of us will have to take responsibility.
+We've taken ours."
 Find all Patagonia products on Private Sport Shop.